-To leave the only place you have ever called home and saying goodbye to all your family and friends must have been so heartbreaking for Mum and Dad and their first huge challenge.
+To leave the only place you had ever called home and saying goodbye to all your family and friends must have been so heartbreaking for Mum and Dad and their first huge challenge.

-The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them away from all that they ever knew.
+The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them far away from all that they ever knew.
 They made some friends on the ships and talked about their new adventure, but still unsure inside as their hearts were still back home.
 They would be arriving in a foreign country with not knowing the language or the people and their cultures.

 Trying to get a job with not speaking much english and trying to make new friends along the way.
 Learning the streets while walking and remembering how to get back home.
 Another big challenge was learning how to catch the buses and trains so that you could get to work.
 Making sure when you had to get on and off them.
 Making sure that you would leave home in time as to not miss them.
 There were no alarm clocks back then and your mind was your only clock as not everyone could afford a watch.
 People just helped each other out.